Chaoses-Ib/DirectoryOpus/Manual/preferences/preferences_categories/file_operations/copying_files/confirmation.md

 This page controls options that affects how Directory Opus asks for confirmation if needed when copying files.
 These options can all be overridden at the command level by supplying different parameters to the [Copy](/Manual/reference/command_reference/internal_commands/copy.md) command.

 - **Ask for confirmation before overwriting existing files**: If files you are copying already existing in the destination, Opus will prompt you before overwriting them.
-This can be overridden by the \`WHENEXISTS\` argument to the \`Copy\` command.
+This can be overridden by the \<ib:inline-code\>`WHENEXISTS`\</ib:inline-code\> argument to the \<ib:inline-code\>`Copy`\</ib:inline-code\> command.
 - **Ask for confirmation before overwriting read-only files**: This option causes an additional confirmation to be displayed if the existing file has its read-only (**R**) attribute set.
 - **Ask for confirmation before merging existing folders**: Unlike a file, where copying over an existing file deletes the original, copying over an existing folder has the effect of merging the contents of the two folders.
 Only files within the target folder that clash with files in the source folder will actually be deleted, and so this is generally a non-destructive operation.
 This option causes confirmation to be displayed before Opus merges one folder with another.
-This can be overridden by the \`WHENEXISTS\` argument to the \`Copy\` command.
+This can be overridden by the \<ib:inline-code\>`WHENEXISTS`\</ib:inline-code\> argument to the \<ib:inline-code\>`Copy`\</ib:inline-code\> command.

 ==When copying nested items==